self-model/counterfactualVisibility/README.md

 ![mit](https://img.shields.io/badge/License-MIT-blue.svg)

 # Counterfactual Visibility
-Matan Mazor 👓 & Clare Press 🕶️
+Matan Mazor 🤓, Rani Moran 🥸 & Clare Press 😎

 <img src="docs/figures/design_occlusion_noisy_stim.png" alt="Rationale and experimental design for Experiments 1-3.
 A) occluding more of a target letter decreases its visibility (black markers).
 Occlusion has no effect on target visibility when the target is absent, but it affects *counterfactual visibility* (white markers): the expected visibility of the target, had it been present.
 B) example frames from target-present (blue) and target-absent (red) trials.
 C) trial structure in Exp.
 2. D) occlusion conditions in the three experiments.
 In Exp.
 1, on different trials we occluded a random subset of 5% or 15% of the pixels in the stimulus.
 In Exp.
 2 and 3, on different trials we occluded a random subset of 2 or 6 pixel rows.
 In Exp.
 3, the task-relevant stimulus was falnkered by two reference stimuli that, known to the subject, always had the target letter in them.
 Participants performed two 32-trial blocks in which the target was the letter S and two blocks in which the target was the letter A. The order of the two letters was randomised between participants. *The occluder preview screen only appeared in Exp.
 2 and 3. **Confidence ratings were given only in Exp.
 2, blocks 3 and 4" width="500"/>